Isode's Solution for BRASS (Broadcast and Ship to Shore)

 The second type of error is where the link data error modifies the message in a way that does not impact ACP127 inbound processing (e.g., where an error is in the main message body).
 A simple approach, which is often used in practice, is to automatically process the message and for the message recipient to deal with any message corruption in the way they best can.
 The alternative is to pass every message to an operator for correction, so that a skilled operator can fix up errors prior to transmission to final recipients.
 The M-Switch capabilities to do this are described later.

 Gateways to STANAG 4406 and Military SMTP

 ACP127 is an old protocol with a range of functionality and reliability issues inherent to the design.
 Isode's approach to ACP127 is to keep it on the edge of Isode's system wherever possible.
-ACP127 is supported where necessary for interoperability, which is a significant part of the legacy BRASS solution.
+ACP127 is supported where necessary for interoperability, which is a significant part of the BRASS solution.
 M-Switch supports ACP127 gateways to STANAG 4406 and SMTP with military messaging extensions.

 STANAG 4406 is the NATO standard for military messaging and provides comprehensive functionality in a resilient manner.
 SMTP can be extended to provide equivalent functionality as described in [Military Messaging (MMHS) over SMTP].